cecomp64/meteor-counter/README.md

 ### Data & Analysis
 - **IndexedDB storage**: All observations saved locally in the browser
 - **Session management**: Track multiple observation sessions
+- **Past sessions viewer**: Browse and review all your previous observations
 - **Interactive charts**: Timeline, brightness distribution, and duration analysis
 - **Data export**: Download observations as JSON for further analysis